 To create an opaque type using Java, you can use the UDT and UDR Manager facility.
-For more information, see Chapter 5, "Working with Opaque Types."
+For more information, see Chapter 5, "Working with Opaque Types," on page 5-1.

 All opaque data is stored in the database server table in a C struct, which is made up of various DataBlade API types, as defined in the opaque type.
 (For more information, see the IBM Informix DataBlade API Programmer's Guide.)